vaofford/deago/README.md

 ```

 ### Running the tests
-The test can be run with dzil from the top level directory, replacing <version> with the downloaded version:
+The test can be run from the top level directory, replacing <version> with the downloaded version:
 ```
 R CMD build --no-build-vignettes .
 R CMD check deago_<version>.tar.gz --no-vignettes --as-cran --no-manual